A voice for

 • What can I use it for?

-Elder berries are a rich source of Vitamin C, Anthocyanins and Flavonoids all of which are powerful antioxidants that protect the body from free radicals.
+Elderberries are a rich source of vitamin C, anthocyanins and flavonoids, all of which are powerful antioxidants that protect the body from free radicals.

 Elderberries have a strong affinity for the respiratory system and encourage the process of expectoration reducing acute and chronic mucous congestion.
 Elderberries are incredibly soothing and will coat the mucous membranes, alleviating sore throats and irritating coughs.
 Elderberries have also been shown to neutralise the neuraminidase enzyme responsible for helping the virus enter the body and prevent viral proliferation in the respiratory mucous membranes, neutralising 10 strains of flu virus.

-• Into the heart of Elderberries
+• Into the heart of elderberry

 Elder is particularly cleansing to all mucous membranes in the body, with a particular affinity to the respiratory tract and the skin.
 It relaxes the eliminative organs and detoxifies the blood and the skin.
 Elderberries are packed full of anti-viral and anti-inflammatory constituents including the antioxidant Vitamin C. Elderberries are strong immune-modulators and will stimulate activity within the immune system.
 Elderberry has a direct action upon the flu virus, deactivating the enzyme that encourages its proliferation within the respiratory tract.